Menersar/Things-And-Stuff/README.md

-(Perhaps random seeming, just)
+> Possibly random seeming and just perhaps:

-Eventually helpful Things I learnt throughout my life.
+# Helpful Things I learnt throughout my life.

-(That I still think are pretty helpful for people like me.)
+> That I still think are pretty helpful for people like me (or after all just for me).

 Here I will list things that help(ed) me (personally) in my life (mostly while using different applications and programs and computers in general).

-I might also waffle and shit chat a bit from line to line, sorry for that. 💀
+> I might also waffle and shit chat a bit from line to line, sorry for that. 💀

-# Windows / general Computer usage
+# Windows / general computer / software usage

 ## Shortcuts